 Following a nutritious diet can help older adults live healthier lives.
 Many medical professionals suggest the Mediterranean diet for seniors because it can stave off different age-related illnesses.
-Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional non-medical in-home care.
+Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional senior home care.
 McKinney Home Care Assistance is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.

 Here are some of the reasons why this diet might benefit your senior loved one.